-A is providing growth model results for the 2016-17 school year.
+EA provides growth model results annually.
 The growth model adjusts for the specific context of your students, including prior MAP score, English Language Learner Status, Special Education Status, Free/Reduced Price Lunch Status, and other student characteristics.
 This is commonly referred to as a value-added model.

 EA’s results are generated using a regression model to estimate the effects of teachers and schools on student growth.
 Conceptually, this methodology can be illustrated by the following steps:

 Step 1: Collect Student Data and Determine Demographic Adjustments